semiologic/silo/readme.txt

 == Change Log ==

+= 3.2 =

+- Fixed incorrect url being generated for hierarchies with children of children in the Silo Stub widget.  url was being generated as parent/grandparent/child (props Todd)
+- Tested with WordPress 3.6

 = 3.1.2 =

-- Fixed incorrect url being generated for hierarchies with children of children.  url was being generated as parent/grandparent/child
+- Fixed incorrect url being generated for hierarchies with children of children in the Silo Map and NavMenus widget.  url was being generated as parent/grandparent/child (props Todd)

 = 3.1.1 =